DayStar IS a dream - a living dream...

 Impacting Native People in Ontario with God's love

 After a decade of mobile ministry in the mid-north of Ontario, the work was named DayStar Native Outreach establishing headquarters on Manitoulin Island at Wikwemikong in 1998.
 DayStar was incorporated as a non-profit charitable corporation in 2009, the CRA issuing a charitable organization status, and in 2010 was issued a 501(c) 3 in the States.

 The DayStar Community Center operates in the heart of Wikwemikong.The administration office is found in nearby Manitowaning at the DayStar House.
 This facility is used as a training and resource center and houses interns and occasional guests.

 The initial summer ministry has spread from Manitoulin’s six reserves now to eighteen Native communities.
 Volunteer teams consistently serve from summer to summer.
 Some staff have become involved with fly-in reserves in the spring and also a fruitful ministry in the Sudbury jail.

 Overlooking beautiful Manitowaning Bay and Wikwemikong, on the opposite shore, stands the DayStar House.
-This gracious heritage home
+The interior of this gracious

 DayStar Community Center

 Monday-Thursday . . .
 9am - 4:30pm